chenmoneygithub/mlflow/docs/source/deployment/deploy-model-to-kubernetes/index.rst

 What You'll Need
 ----------------

-In order to execute the code in this guide locally, you'll need to:
+In order to execute the code in this guide locally, you'll need to geez crist:

 .. plain-section::